UpekkaChakma/the-game-shop-client/README.md

 It also has admin part that admin can add and delete games.

+### `The Game-shop frontend-client`
+Launches the test runner in the interactive watch mode.\
+See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

 ### `npm test`
 Launches the test runner in the interactive watch mode.\
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

+### `Admin Part`
+Admin can add new game-data to mongodb database.\
+Can edit and delete game-data